jnitin/java/README.md

 # java
-Data structures and algorithms programs in Java Language
+Data structures and algorithm programs in Java Language